Hothouse Kids Book Review

 It is interesting to observe how approximately two out of three Amazon customers commented negatively about Quart's style of self-expression, and yet the customers themselves were wanting to hothouse their own children.
 It is a contradiction of logic for a parent to want their children to become prodigies but for the children to not think and behave as prodigies.
 The negative reviews give evidence that the typical parent does not know what a prodigy is, which is all the more reason why parents should read the book before committing an act of 'hothousing' upon their own children.

 The third Amazon customer review was by Brent Logan, author of Learning Before Birth.
 Logan has direct ties with the BabyPlus® products that claim to increase fetal intelligence.
 Logan rudely complained that Quart should have included an in-depth discussion about the theories behind BabyPlus products.
-Logan ignored the obvious fact that Hothouse Kids is about kids that were hothoused, not about fetal development, and that it was Quart's choice, not Logan's, whether to include or exclude any and all information (aka free advertising) about BabyPlus products.
+Logan ignored the obvious fact that Hothouse Kids is about kids who were hothoused, not about fetal development, and that it was Quart's choice, not Logan's, whether to include or exclude any and all information (aka free advertising) about BabyPlus products.

 Regardless of how some Amazon.com customers interpreted Quart's style, I personally felt that Quart's writings were more than polite.
 An individual's choice of words and sentence structuring are evidence of the individual's knowledge, skill with the English language, and mental patterns.
 While it may be true that an average reader might misinterpret Quart's style as being aloof, quite the opposite may be true for above-average readers.
 Hothouse Kids is a book written about prodigies by a prodigy, and readers ought to accept the reality that the book was written at a standard higher than average.